KxSystems/docs/docs/kb/firewalling.md

 :fontawesome-regular-hand-point-right:
 [Namespace `.z.`](../ref/dotz.md)

 If you want to allow certain IPC calls, implement only the ones you want.
-Trying to blacklist functions is tricky because some otherwise useful functions may have a mode that accesses the disk which may cause information leak (e.g. [key](../ref/key.md)).
-It is much easier to use a whitelist approach.
+A denylist for functions is tricky because some otherwise useful functions may have a mode that accesses the disk which may cause information leak (e.g. [key](../ref/key.md)).
+It is much easier to use an allowlist.
 White paper [Permissions with kdb+](../wp/permissions/index.md) has some suggestions here.

 As IPC functions either receive a [parse tree](../basics/parsetrees.md) or a string (that you could [parse](../ref/parse.md) yourself), make sure you check the type of the input e.g. `x:$[10h=type x;parse x;x]`